Paterson Joseph: Film

 Joseph's first feature film role was as Benbay in Jim Sheridan's In the Name of the Father.

 In 2000, Joseph appeared as Keaty in Danny Boyle's adventure drama film The Beach, which starred Leonardo DiCaprio.
 In the same year, he also appeared in The Long Run and Greenfingers.

 In 2005, he portrayed Giroux in the science-fiction action film Æon Flux, which starred Charlize Theron.
 Then in 2008 he played a supporting role in The Other Man, opposite Liam Neeson and Antonio Banderas.

 Joseph appears as villain Arthur Slugworth, part of an ensemble cast in the 2023 musical fantasy film Wonka, directed by Paul King.

 Joseph has also appeared in several short films, including Stop the World, directed by Richard Leaf.
 He voiced the character of Victor in the 2023 drama short film Bet Your Bottom Dollar produced by British-Canadian filmmaker Jonathan Tammuz.

 Voice work

 In 2011, Joseph returned to Doctor Who, where he appeared in the audio drama Earth Aid, playing Victor Espinosa.
-In November 2016 he played the title role in the BBC radio adaptation of the short story by Neil Gaiman, How the Marquis Got His Coat Back.
+In November 2016, he played the title role in the BBC radio adaptation of the short story by Neil Gaiman, How the Marquis Got His Coat Back.
 Joseph had previously played the part of the Marquis de Carabas in the 1996 BBC TV six-part drama Neverwhere.
 He played the role of Colonel Arbuthnott in the Audible production of Murder on the Orient Express.

-Joseph read the BBC Radio 4 abridgement of Barbadian writer George Lamming's 1953 debut novel In the Castle of My Skin first broadcast in December 2020.
+Joseph read the BBC Radio 4 10-part abridgement (by Florence Bedell) of Barbadian writer George Lamming's 1953 debut novel In the Castle of My Skin, first broadcast in December 2020.